USEPA/WNTR/documentation/hydraulics.rst

 EpanetSimulator
 -----------------
 The EpanetSimulator can be used to run EPANET 2.00.12 Programmer's Toolkit [Ross00]_ or EPANET 2.2.0 Programmer's Toolkit [EPANET22]_.
-EPANET 2.2.0 is used by default and runs demand-driven and pressure-dependent hydraulic analysis.
+EPANET 2.2.0 is used by default and runs demand-driven and pressure dependent hydraulic analysis.
 EPANET 2.00.12 runs demand-driven hydraulic analysis only.
 Both versions can also run water quality simulations, as described in :ref:`water_quality_simulation`.

-The user can switch between demand-driven analysis (DDA) or pressure driven analysis (PDA) by setting the ``wn.options.hydraulic.demand_model`` option.
+The user can switch between pressure dependent demand (PDD) or demand-driven (DD) hydraulic simulation by setting the ``wn.options.hydraulic.demand_model`` option.

 .. doctest::